Weak measurements, non-classicality and negative probability: Applications - I

-In these exceptional cases of absurd propositions, the negativity of the pseudo probability is not a necessary condition for non classicality.
+In these exceptional cases of absurd propositions, the negativity of the pseudo-probability is not a necessary condition for non-classicality.
 Rather, any nonzero value assumed by them is a signature of non-Boolean nature of quantum mechanics.